 ROLLBACK(to undo the changes) when finished.
 Close down interactive sessions rather than leaving them open for long periods, to avoid keeping transactions open for long periods by accident.

 DELETEoperations are written to

 InnoDBtables prior to the

-COMMIT, with the expectation that most changes will be committed successfully and rollbacks will be rare.
+COMMIT, with the expectation that most changes are committed successfully and rollbacks are rare.
 When experimenting with large volumes of data, avoid making changes to large numbers of rows and then rolling back those changes.